codurance/site/_posts/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm.md

 [![diagram of fully connected neural network]({{site.baseurl}}/assets/img/custom/blog/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm/neural-network.png)]({{site.baseurl}}/assets/img/custom/blog/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm/neural-network.png)

-My network is structured in three layers.
-The input layer, the hidden layer and the output layer, although other architectures can have an arbitrary number of hidden layers.
-The advantage of having multiple layers is that higher order features can be studied.
+A neural network can have an arbitrary number of hidden layers.
+The advantage of having multiple layers is that higher order features can be understood by the network.
 For example, if we consider a neural network for analysing images: The first hidden layer can combine the raw data and perhaps understand that a straight line or a corner is a feature in an image.
 The second hidden layer may be able to combine two straight lines and understand that parallel lines are a feature or combine a straight line and a corner and understand hockey-stick shapes.

+My network is structured in three layers.
+The input layer, the hidden layer and the output layer.
+This architecture was chosen for its simplicity, since this is the first experiment.
+Although it may be beneficial to incorporate a more complex architecture if this experiment fails.

-In a fully connected neural network, every node in a layer is connected to every node in the following layer.
+In a fully connected neural network, such as the one I implemented, every node in a layer is connected to every node in the following layer.
 Each node holds a value which is calculated from the previous layer.

 The values for the input layer are provided to the network by the game.